diagrams/diagrams-doc/doc/manual.rst

   arrow.
 (By default, the entire arrow, including head and tail, is drawn using the current line texture.)

+The Lenses `headTexture`, `tailTexture`, and `shaftTexture` are provided for conveniently setting the texture of a head or tail.
+Addtionally, the function `solid` converts a color to a texture.
+For example, `(with & headTexture .~ solid blue)` will set the head color to blue.

 The following example demonstrates the use of various `ArrowOpts`.
 See `Named subdiagrams`_ for the use of names and the `named`